 Palacio de Pollo

-The centerpiece of our animal assisted therapy program are our 20+ chickens which dutifully produce eggs for our kitchen (and neighbors) and provide wonderful companions to our campers.
+The centerpiece of our animal care program are our chickens which dutifully produce eggs and provide wonderful companions to our campers.
 It is nestled at the edge of Bob’s Orchard and was built by him.
 Thanks, Bob!

 Our Quiet Place in the Orchard